-My ham salad is a perfectly balanced delight of salty, sweet, and spicy, with smoky bits of ham and a light, creamy base that’s destined to top every cracker on your party buffet.
+My best ham salad is a perfectly balanced delight of salty, sweet, and spicy, with smoky bits of ham and a light, creamy base that’s destined to top every cracker on your party buffet.
 It’s a new and colorful game-changer for your next holiday spread!
+It makes a fabulous sandwich filling as well.

-Try more delicious ham recipes next.
+I hope you’ll try more of our favorite ham recipes next.
 My Mississippi sin dip has been a reader favorite for over a decade on this website.
 My ham and cheese pinwheels are new on the site and truly outta this world delicious!
 My old-fashioned ham casserole is the most popular ham recipe on the site.
 I really hope you’ll it and see why!

 If you have leftover ham or simply craving this delicious meat, check out all my ham recipes.

-- Red Onions – Red onion adds color and crunch, along with a little heat.
-If they’re a little too hot (which your eyes will let you know pretty quickly), you can always rinse the onion bits under cold water and drain them really well to remove some of the nose-stinging qualities.
+- Red Onions: Red onion adds color and crunch, along with a little onion zing.
+If the onions are a little too hot (which your eyes will let you know pretty quickly), you can always rinse the onion bits under cold water and drain them really well to remove some of the nose-stinging qualities.

-- Salad vs. Spread – Although I do use the food processor to help chop the ham, I like my Ham Salad to have some texture like the ham salad recipe Southern Living has on its website.
+Salad Versus Spread – Although I do use the food processor to help chop the ham, I like my ham mixture to have some texture like the ham salad recipe Southern Living has on its website.

 - I know some people prefer to run all the ingredients through the food processor until things are really smooth, essentially making a ham salad spread, but I just don’t roll that way.
 If that’s your preference, though, by all means, please pulse on!